nushabhat/Database-Design---Northstar-Co-op-Interview-Analytics/README.md

 - A recent graduate who created NorthStar to address the lack of specific and accessible interview preparation resources.
 - Needs a centralized platform to provide tailored interview insights and trends analysis.
 - Aims to help students avoid the same struggles she experienced during her co-op application process.

-## Prerequisites

-- A GitHub Account
-- A terminal-based or GUI git client
-- VSCode with the Python Plugin
-- A distrobution of Python running on your laptop (Choco (for Windows), brew (for Macs), miniconda, Anaconda, etc).

-## Current Project Components

-Currently, there are three major components which will each run in their own Docker Containers:

-- Streamlit App in the `./app` directory
-- Flask REST api in the `./api` directory
-- SQL files for your data model and data base in the `./database-files` directory

 ## Controlling the Containers